 E-news is sent from the MailChimp platform, ensuring a high level of personal data protection and safety.
 More on personal data protection on the MailChimp platform »

-- Which are you other rights: You have the right to copy data (right of access to personal data) and other fundamental rights regarding personal data protection, such as the right of access, right to rectification, right to erasure, right to restriction, right to object (see full list of rights).
+- Which are your other rights: You have the right to copy data (right of access to personal data) and other fundamental rights regarding personal data protection, such as the right of access, right to rectification, right to erasure, right to restriction, right to object (see the full list of rights).

 1.4 E-mail sent via the contact form

-Visitors of this website have the option to send as an e-mail via the contact form published on www.impol.si/kontakti
+Visitors of this website have the option to send an e-mail via the contact form published on www.impol.si/kontakti

 - How to revoke your consent: You may request the deletion of your personal data by writing us via the contact form.
 Your data will be permanently erased from our data collection.

-- Which are you other rights: You have the right to copy data (right of access to personal data) and other fundamental rights in the area of protecting personal data, such as the right of access, right to rectification, right to erasure, right to restriction, right to object (see full list of rights).
+- Which are your other rights: You have the right to copy data (right of access to personal data) and other fundamental rights in the area of protecting personal data, such as the right of access, right to rectification, right to erasure, right to restriction, right to object (see the full list of rights).